w3c/wcag-act-rules/content/rules/674b10/proposed.md

 The `role` attribute is a set of [space separated tokens][].
 Having a [whitespace](#whitespace) separated list of more than one token in the value of the role attribute is used for what is known as _fallback roles_.
 If the first token is not accessibility supported (or valid), the next one will be used for determining the [semantic role][] of the element, and so forth.
 The rule applies to attributes containing at least one non-[ASCII whitespace][] character so that there is at least one token in the set.

-Not every role should be used on every element.
+Not every role can be used on every element.
 Which ARIA roles may be used on which HTML elements is defined in [ARIA in HTML](https://www.w3.org/TR/html-aria/).
 Testing this is not part of this rule.

 ### Bibliography